smartcontractkit/documentation/TEMPLATE.md

 ...

-*As a final step, make sure to include further reading with relevant blog posts.
-Additionally, make sure to link users to other-tutorials.md.
+*As a final step, include further reading with relevant blog posts and link users to other tutorials.
 Example:*

 # 4. Further Reading

-To read more about data feeds, read our blog posts:
+To learn more about data feeds, read the Data Feed blog posts:

 - [Build a dApp on xDai Chain With Secure Data Feeds](https://blog.chain.link/build-a-dapp-on-xdai-chain-with-secure-data-feeds/)
 - [Build a dApp on Binance Smart Chain With Secure Data Feeds](https://blog.chain.link/build-a-dapp-on-binance-smart-chain-with-secure-data-feeds/)
 - [The 3 Levels of Data Aggregation in Chainlink Price Feeds](https://blog.chain.link/levels-of-data-aggregation-in-chainlink-price-feeds/)

-To explore more applications of data feeds, check out our [other tutorials](/docs/other-tutorials/#data-feeds-applications).
+To explore more applications for data feeds, check out our [other tutorials](/docs/other-tutorials/#data-feeds-applications).